-Touch the settings icon Select Screens tab Touch the settings.
-The contains icons that are based upon the look of the monitoring screens.
+Touch the settings icon Select Screens tab Contains icons that are based upon the look of the monitoring screens.

 Figure 5-3: Example of monitoring screen selection window

 - 2. Touch the circled number, 1, 2, 3 or 4, that represents the number of key parameters to be displayed on parameter tiles on monitoring screens.
 Focused screens, shown on the bottom of the selection window, always display 3 key parameters. - 3.
 Select and touch a monitor view button to display the key parameters in that screen format.